-Coastcare is a major partner in the 2019 Victorian Marine and Coastal Forum, which will bring together coastal and marine managers, researchers and volunteers to enable the building of relationships, sharing knowledge and collaborating across the sector to solve current and future marine and coastal challenges.
-The forum aims to take a participatory approach through presentations, workshops and networking opportunities to support cross sector collaboration.
+Coastcare was a major partner in the 2019 Victorian Marine and Coastal Forum, which brought together coastal and marine managers, researchers and volunteers to enable the building of relationships, sharing knowledge and collaborating across the sector to solve current and future marine and coastal challenges.
+The forum took a participatory approach through presentations, workshops and networking opportunities to support cross sector collaboration.

 For more information visit the forum website

 In April 2017 Coastcare, with support from the Phillip Island Nature Parks and community volunteers, organised a forum to connect and inspire Coastcare volunteers from across the state.

 For more information and to access some of the resources shared at the forum, please click below.